NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 Once that finishes you should see a directory in your data folder titled “practical3_expected_results” (check with ls).

-As previously mentioned, today we will be examining a MultiQC report.
+As previously mentioned, today we will be examining a MultiQC report (learn more <a href="https://multiqc.info" target="_blank">here</a>).
 MultiQC automatically detects QC reports from 114 QC algorithms for NGS and compiles them into interactive plots.
 MultiQC can further collect reports for many samples at once, allowing you to easily compare samples side-by-side in a single report.
 The MultiQC code is the last step of our script and is quite simple:

 {% include image-modal.html link="practical_assets/4_multiqc_command.jpeg" %}

 The two references to ‘$OUTDIR’ are the output folder for the report (specified with ‘-o’) and the folder in which to search for QC reports, respectively.
 We’ve instructed MultiQC to ignore any files in the folder ‘trimgalore_out’ to avoid unnecessary clutter in the following sections of this practical.

-To open our MultiQC report you would need to mount your /data/ drive to your local computer (refresher on how to do this here: https://hpc.nih.gov/docs/hpcdrive.html) and then open practical3_expected_results/Practical_3_multiqc_report.html, but to save time we have uploaded the multiqc report along with any other files you need to open on your local computer here: link.
+To open our MultiQC report you would need to mount your /data/ drive to your local computer (<a href="https://hpc.nih.gov/docs/hpcdrive.html">refresher on how to do this from Biowulf</a>) and then open practical3_expected_results/Practical_3_multiqc_report.html, but to save time we have uploaded the multiqc report here. <a href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_3/Practical_3_multiqc_report.html.gz" target="_blank">Click here to download it</a>.
 Opening this file should open a window containing the MultiQC report in your internet browser:

 {% include image-modal.html link="practical_assets/5_mutiqc_genstat.jpeg" %}